Anchovies: the silver of European cuisine. Anchovies - what are they: getting to know the exotic seafood Anchovies application

 wine vinegar - one tablespoon,

 Wash vegetables and herbs in cool water, remove moisture with paper napkins.
-We prepare salad dressing in advance so that it stands and gives off its aroma.
-Combine olive oil with vinegar.
+We prepare the salad dressing in advance so that it sits and releases its flavor.
+Combine olive oil and vinegar.

-We crush the garlic clove, cut the basil into smaller pieces, transfer to the oil mixture, salt, pepper.
-Refueling is done while we move it to the side.
+Crush the garlic clove, cut the basil into smaller pieces, add to the oil mixture, add salt and pepper.
+The refueling is done while we move it aside.

 Now let's work with vegetables.
-We put the beans in salted boiling water, boil for 5 minutes, strain it into a colander, pour cold water over it.
-This will not change the color and crunch of the beans.
+Place the beans in salted boiling water, boil for 5 minutes, drain them in a colander, and pour cold water over them.
+This will ensure that the color and crunch of the beans does not change.

-We remove the bean tips, you can use it whole (it’s more beautiful!)
-Or cut the pods into halves, then it will be convenient to eat.
+We remove the ends of the beans, you can use them whole (it’s more beautiful!) or cut the pods into halves, then it will be convenient to eat.

-Gray 2 tbsp. olive oil, we send a crushed garlic clove there, immediately put the bean pods there, fry for a couple of minutes.
+Heat 2 tbsp. olive oil, add a crushed garlic clove, immediately add bean pods, fry for a couple of minutes.

-At this time, cut the parsley, and sprinkle the beans with it, pour a little lemon juice, mix, cool.
+At this time, chop the parsley, sprinkle it over the beans, pour a little lemon juice, mix, and cool.

-We put a quarter of sweet pepper, finely chopped, on the pods, put the tomatoes on the pepper again.
+Place a quarter of a sweet pepper, finely chopped, on the pods; place the tomatoes on the pepper again.

-Mix lightly, pour in our dressing, still stir, use pepper and salt if necessary.
-Before serving, cut the egg into 4 parts, decorate the salad on top.
-Add olives, olives, anchovies to each plate - four pieces.
-Sprinkle with lemon juice, and the salad is ready!
+Stir lightly, add our dressing, stir some more, use pepper and salt if necessary.
+Before serving, cut the egg into 4 parts and decorate the salad on top.
+Add four olives, black olives, and anchovies to each person’s plate.
+Sprinkle with lemon juice and the salad is ready!

 Anchovy - although it is a small fish, it is very useful and valuable.
-Have you realized that this is not an overseas delicacy, but just a product that makes food much healthier, more interesting, brings some kind of variety?
-Feel free to include anchovies in your daily cooking, and stay healthy!
+Have you realized that this is not an overseas delicacy, but just a product that makes food much healthier, more interesting, and adds some variety?
+Feel free to include anchovies in your daily cooking and stay healthy!

-Under this name, three types of products (products) from herring fish are known.
-In Western European languages, they are all written differently, although in Russian they are pronounced the same.
+Three types of herring fish products (products) are known under this name.
+In Western European languages they are all written differently, although they are pronounced the same in Russian.

 1. Anchosen.
-Herring, which has been ripening for several months in uncut form in brine with spices.
-Already cut up, it is transferred to another sauce with a small amount of saltpeter - so that the herring meat turns red.
+Herring ripened uncut for several months in brine with spices.
+Once cut, it is transferred to another sauce with a small amount of saltpeter - so that the herring meat turns red.
 Then the herring is cut into slices.
 The meat of such anchovies is very tender when cooked.

 2. Anchovis.
-Small herring or small Baltic herring placed in brine for several days immediately after being caught.
-For half a month it is transferred to a new brine, and then placed in rows in barrels without brine, sprinkled with coarse salt and spices.
-At a temperature of +4 ° C, it is kept for four months - and without cutting it is sent in small containers for sale.
+Small herring or small herring placed in brine for several days immediately after being caught.
+For half a month it is transferred to a new brine, and then put into barrels in rows without brine, sprinkled with coarse salt and spices.
+It is kept at a temperature of +4 °C for four months - and without cutting it is sent for sale in small containers.

 3. Anschovsen.
-Sardines cut with a carcass immediately after the catch, and further processed as in the second case.
+Sardines, carcass cut immediately after catching, and subsequently processed as in the second case.

 * * *

-A small fish of the herring family, known to us as anchovy.
+A small fish of the herring family, known in our country as anchovy.
 Served salted in a special spicy brine.
-It is used to decorate dishes, to prepare sauces, such as Worcestershire, to improve the taste of pie fillings.
+It is used to decorate dishes, to prepare sauces, such as Worcestershire, and to improve the taste of pies filling.

 * * *